 You can find collections covering many wars and conflicts which I will discuss below.
-But apart from that they also have records pertaining to military organizations, the US Bureau of Investigation and Project Blue Book (the study of UFOs).
+But apart from there also records about military organizations, the US Bureau of Investigation, and Project Blue Book (the study of UFOs).

 Who is the site for?

-Basically the site is suited for anyone who is interested in history, but also:
+The site suits anyone interested in history, but also:

 - Family Historians/Genealogists